 The term $ r _0 = \hat q$ is just the Fourier transform.
 We will use duality and estimates for certain Brascamp-Lieb forms to estimate the terms $ r _ j$ for $ j\geq 1$.
 For $N$ sufficiently large (depending on $ \alpha$ and $ \beta$) we will be able to show that the remainder term is in $H^ { 1,1 }$.
-This second step is where we require that $ \alpha $ and $ \beta $ be positive, while the estimates for the terms $r_j$ hold for $ \alpha =0$ or $ \beta = 0$, which is to say in the $L^2$-norm.
+This second step is where we require that $ \alpha $ and $ \beta $ be positive, while the estimates for the terms $r_j$ hold for $ \alpha =0$ or $ \beta = 0$.
 The estimates in $L^2$ can be found in the work of one of the authors \cite{RB:2001b}.
 Work of Nie \cite{MR2754810} and M. Christ's appendix to Perry's paper \cite{PP:2011a} give different proofs of these estimates for the terms $r_j$.

 Our argument follows the argument of Perry when the potentials are in $H^ { 1,1 }$.
 The innovations in this paper are new estimates for multi-linear forms and a certain amount of persistence that is needed to estimate the remainder term.